 - The Draft Purpose and Need is prepared.
 Public input on the Purpose and Need was gathered at two Public Meetings in December 2011 and at a Community Meeting in May 2012.

-- Proposed Alternatives are developed.
-The public provides input on the proposed reasonable Alternatives at a second round of Public Meetings in March 2012.
+- Proposed Alternatives were developed.
+The public provided input on the proposed reasonable Alternatives at a second round of Public Meetings in March 2012.

 - Alternatives were evaluated.

-- The findings of the technical studies; impacts and benefits; measures to mitigate any negative effects for the project; and public input are documented in the Draft EIS.
-A Public Hearing is held to formally present the findings of the Draft EIS and receive comments.
+- The findings of the technical studies; impacts and benefits; measures to mitigate any negative effects for the project; and public input are now being documented in the Draft EIS.
+A Public Hearing will be held in Spring 2014 to formally present the findings of the Draft EIS and receive comments.

-- Based on comments and review of the Draft EIS, a Preferred Alternative for the project is included in the Final EIS.
+- Based on comments and review of the Draft EIS, a Preferred Alternative for the project will be included in the Final EIS.

-- The Record of Decision completes the EIS process.
+- The Record of Decision will complete the EIS process.